 After the first few weeks or even months of the flu season have passed, you might just shrug your shoulders and say that it is too late in the season to even bother.
 The truth is that the flu vaccine is still helpful as long as the viruses are out there, which could be as late as April or May!
 While it is best to receive the vaccine by the end of October, it is never too late to receive your flu shot.
 Just remember that the longer you wait, the more susceptible you become to the possibility of the flu.

-We hope that these myths about the flu shot have encouraged you to receive your flu shot and keep protected against the influenza virus!
+We hope that these facts about the flu shot have encouraged you to receive your vaccine and stay protected against the influenza virus!
 At Mac’s Pharmacy, we are dedicated to improving the quality of your health, so learn more about how we can assist you with all of your pharmaceutical needs!